 15 Mile and 24.6 Mile bike on rural roads

-View OLYMPIC Bike course on Map My Run
+View SPRINT Bike course on Map My Run

 All cyclists must observe MN traffic laws.
 CPSC approved hard shelled helmets are required.

 Drafting is prohibited

 1. Head north on Lakeshore Dr. onto Hiawatha Ave.

 4. Left at Co Rd.
 43

 6. Left on 229th Ave NW

 11. Left at Hiawatha Ave and follow onto Lakeshore Dr. back to transition area.